saad100104006/WeatherApp/README.md

 > Make sure you have all the local dependencies setup i.e Android Studio & the Android SDK, [check here](https://developer.android.com/studio/install)
 > The Android Studio Version Android Studio Hedgehog | 2023.1.1 Patch 2 has been used to build this project
 > JDK version 17.0.7 has been used
-> After install if you face issues in fetching weather data, please change the API_KEY from WeatherDataSource, genarate your own token from weatherapi and replace the existing token with your token.
+> After installation if you face issues in fetching weather data, please change the API_KEY from WeatherDataSource, generate your own token from weather API and replace the existing token with your token.

 - First off, `git clone` this project
     - `git clone https://github.com/bijaykumarpun/weather-app-clean-architecture`